Skip to content

 All of this is made possible because of a security weakness in the SMTP mail protocol that lets someone spoof the return address, meaning use a fake one that does not match the domain of the mail server that send it.
 Fixing that would take a coordinate global effort and education campaign.

 The danger posed by a phishing email is in the link in the mail or the attachment.
 A hyperlink is easy to disguise as something else.
-A hyperlink is an HTML <A href> tag link the one shown below:
+A hyperlink is an HTML tag link the one shown below:

 Employees need to be trained to hover the mouse over the words “text to display” to see what website that link actually points to.
 It might look like mycompany.com, but it could be something completely different.